amler/code-test/README.md

 * `grunt build` Creates a **build** directory, containing a fresh build of the project's files.
 * `grunt watch` Watches when HTML, JavaScript or SCSS files are changed and updates HTML, JavaScript and CSS files within **build** directory.
 Press **Control + C** to stop watching files.

-###Reviewer
+##Reviewer Notes
-* Wrote the Gruntfile.js from scratch rather than using Yeoman
+* I wrote my own Grunt build process from scratch rather than relying on a scaffolding tool like Yeoman in order to demonstrate my understanding of Grunt.
-* Wrote mixins utilizing sass rather than relying on Bourbon or Compass.
+* I wrote my own SASS mixins rather than including a mixin library like Bourbon or Compass in order to demonstrate a better understanding of SASS.
+* Since the provided design was based on a 960 grid, I elected to use [Unsemantic](http://unsemantic.com/) (a fluid grid system that is the successor to the [960 Grid System](http://960.gs/)).